-We checked into the El Rancho Hotel.
+Then we checked into the El Rancho Hotel.
 Now, when we pulled up, it was glorious!
 Check out that sign, that neon, everything!
 Wow!
 It was like visiting the Big Texan, but for real, not a gimmick.
 We went inside and the lobby was just as amazing.
 Unfortunately, the awe stopped there.
-I don’t mean to dissuade you from staying the night at the El Rancho if you’re on a Route 66 trip, I think you should stay there, but I hope management steps up and fixes things.
-My review of the El Rancho is below.
+I don’t mean to dissuade you from staying the night at the El Rancho if you’re on a Route 66 trip, I think you should stay there, but do your research, read the reviews!
+I hope management steps up and fixes things.
+My review of our El Rancho stay is below.

 The El Rancho advertises the “Charm of Yesterday and the Convenience of Tomorrow”, but really yesterday’s charm is a bit worn, and I did not see any of the conveniences of tomorrow.
 Hell, the place didn’t even have the air conditioning turned on.
 And it was 85 degrees outside.
 Which meant it was 100 degrees inside.
 Because of the no air conditioning, I think we had a really bad experience.
 Our room had a balcony, so we opened the windows and balcony doors once we were inside for the night, but the balcony is shared with the room next door and the lobby window/doors also open to the balcony, so we didn’t have any security.
 Also, did you notice the warning on the door?
 Yeah, no safe.
 Money, jewels and other valuables must be deposited in their central safe.
 Right.
 So I slept with the car keys, cell phone, wallet, and camera beneath my pillow.
 Maybe it was a bit extreme, but I’ve had my purse rifled through when I was in the room asleep, so I kind of err on the side of caution.